ovh/docs/pages/web/web-paas/configuration-services/mysql/guide.en-au.md

 webpaas sql < my_database_backup.sql
 ```

-That will run the database backup against the SQL database on $partner_full.
+That will run the database backup against the SQL database on Web PaaS.
 That will work for any SQL file, so the usual caveats about importing an SQL dump apply (e.g., it's best to run against an empty database).
 As with exporting, you can also specify a specific environment to use and a specific database relationship to use, if there are multiple.

 ```bash
 webpaas sql --relationship database -e master < my_database_backup.sql